zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: That's what I do.
 I really do my best.
 I just do it a different way.

 **ZMD**: I'm just saying, when we when we get to that fact-checking phase, I want to be more diligent than Kelsey, because I don't—with respect, I don't trust you to get the story right.
 I'm happy to talk out of the principle that I'm happy to talk to anyone.
 I don't have faith that you're going to get it right.
-When we get to the fact-checking phase, whatever you can show me, I'm going to be like watching like a hawk.
+When we get to the fact-checking phase, whatever you can show me, I'm going to be watching like a hawk.

-**CM**: What's so interesting to me is, as you discover, I just think that your story is so interesting, because you kind of knew who Yudkowsky, mentioned in your diary, you read _Great Mambo Chicken_, you really like it, you're kind of intrigued by these—I'm kind of doing fact-checking now—you're intrigued by these transhumanist ideas.
+**CM**: What's so interesting to me is, as you discover, I just think that your story is so interesting, because you kind of knew who Yudkowsky, mentioned in your Diary, you read _Great Mambo Chicken_, you really like it, you're kind of intrigued by these—I'm kind of doing fact-checking now—you're intrigued by these transhumanist ideas.
 You said that future tech is comforting, because it's kind of like religion, but more real, more plausible.
 And then you're reading [that _Jane Galt_ blog and she links to](https://web.archive.org/web/20071129181942/http://www.janegalt.net/archives/009783.html) that ["Universal Fire" essay](https://www.lesswrong.com/posts/LaM5aTcXvXzwQSC2Q/universal-fire), and you click on it, and you read this thing, and in my story, I explain to them, the Universal Fire essay captures your interest, and you keep reading this stuff, and then you meet these people in person, and that excites you; you see that in your Diary.
 And you get more and more into these ideas of rational thought, but also, as you show in your Diary, you get into this idea of the singularity.
 You tell people, I'm down with this, too, right?
 And then you reach this moment, where you're comforted, also, by this notion that there is this fundamental truth, and that includes this post from Yudkowsky, where he says [men and women are fundamentally different and you can't change](https://www.lesswrong.com/posts/QZs4vkC7cbyjL9XA9/changing-emotions), right, and I go into that essay.

 **ZMD**: _[laughing]_ Okay.